tlswg/tls-subcerts/draft-rescorla-tls-subcerts.md

 Delegated credentials can be used either in TLS 1.3 or TLS 1.2.
 Differences between the use of Delegated credentials in the protocols are explictly stated.

-It was noted by [J\"{a}ger et al.] that certificates in use by servers that support outdated protocols such as SSLv2 can be used to forge signatures for certificates that contain the keyEncipherment KeyUsage [[RFC5280 section 4.2.1.3]] In order to prevent this type of cross-protocol attack, we define a new DelegationUsage extension to X.509 which permits use of delegated credentials.
+It was noted in [XPROT] that certificates in use by servers that support outdated protocols such as SSLv2 can be used to forge signatures for certificates that contain the keyEncipherment KeyUsage ({{!RFC5280}} section 4.2.1.3) In order to prevent this type of cross-protocol attack, we define a new DelegationUsage extension to X.509 which permits use of delegated credentials.
 Clients MUST NOT accept delegated credentials associated with certificates without this extension.